kestra-io/docs/content/docs/10.administrator-guide/01.configuration/micronaut.md

 ```

 ## Configure SSL
-[This guide](https://guides.micronaut.io/latest/micronaut-security-x509-maven-groovy.html) will help you to configure SSL with Micronaut.
-A final working configuration would look like this (considering you would use environment variables injection for passwords):
+[This guide](https://guides.micronaut.io/latest/micronaut-security-x509-maven-groovy.html) will help you configure SSL with Micronaut.
+A final working configuration would look as follows (considering you would use environment variables injection for passwords):
 ```yaml
 micronaut:
   security: